danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day4.md

 ## Teacher Presentation: Real World AI (40 mins)

 Introduce the concept of AI and provide real-world examples.
-Present directly from the notebook called *Real-world-AI* in the *Azure Notebooks* folder with a project called *TEALS Cognitive Services Examples*.
+Present directly from the slideshow-like notebook called *Real-world-AI* in the *Azure Notebooks* folder with a project called *TEALS Cognitive Services Examples*.

 Introduce the fulcrum of this course: the student project.